jasonhahjs/nbaAnalysisProject/README.md

 ## Overview
 The **NBA Player Analysis App** is an interactive Streamlit application for exploring NBA player performance data using advanced stats, visual comparisons, and rankings.
 Built using Python, SQLite, and `nba_api`, the app is ideal for fans, students, and analysts looking to explore player efficiency and trends from 1996 onward.

-> “Instead of relying on hot takes, use real data to shape your NBA opinions.”

 ---

 ## Project Structure